Why the UMHB Ed.D.?

 The pursuit of a doctorate degree includes two major activities that are required for graduation.
 A doctorate degree generally requires a major research project, such as a dissertation, in addition to a series of courses.
 The dissertation represents the culminating project of a doctorate degree in which the student uses existing research to discover new knowledge.
 In most doctoral programs the dissertation process resides at the end of the course sequencing after traditional coursework has been completed.
 This can lead to extended time frames for completion as students often encounter feelings of isolation and low motivation levels for taking on such a task "alone."
 It is also the point in a degree program where most students fail.

 In contrast to national trends in doctoral programs, the UMHB Ed.D program has a history of producing graduates in a high percentage and in a relatively short period.
 Throughout its existence, the doctoral program has had a majority of its students complete their degrees within four years.
-For example, over 68% of the students who began the program in the summer of 2009 had completely earned their degrees by May of 2012.
+For example, 73% of the three most recent graduating cohorts finished their dissertation within three years and 79% finished within one year after completion of coursework.
 This superior performance may be related to intensive personal advising that each student receives and the embedded dissertation process that begins in the first semester of study.